ravidhorajiya/AFNetworkingAPI/README.md

 # AFNetworkingAPI
 Create global function with AFNetworking for API calling of GET and POST method.
-Edit Add topics

 Just call above method